hpy/Enigma_Exile_UpdateRP/README.md

 # Enigma_Exile_UpdateRP
 Exile Serverside Update Respect and Poptabs

-Updated 18/03/15 - Added Support for Advanced Banking
+Updated 18/03/15 - Added Support for Advanced Banking and renamed to remove any conflicts with other Enigma Scripts.

 Currently with exile there is no means of updating poptabs/respect of a player from clientside code that saves to the database.